The responsibility for compiling accurate estimates for a construction company normally falls onto the shoulders of the salesperson.

 Computerized Estimating Systems

 In my 40-plus years in construction, one of the best improvements to estimating is the development of construction estimating software programs.
 The individual who insists on doing estimates longhand is open to errors.
 Doing estimates by hand is slow, out of date, inefficient and an irresponsible use of time.
-If I were the company owner or sales manager, I would not hire an individual for a sales and estimating position unless they were competent on an estimating software program or willing to learn and use one.
+If I were the company owner or sales manager, I would not hire an individual for a sales and estimating position unless they were competent on a construction estimating software program or willing to learn and use one.

 Regardless of the kind of work you do, today’s customers want a quote in a timely manner.
 You can no longer take 10, 15 or 20 days to put an estimate together.
 The nice folks will go to another contractor to have the job done.
 Today’s culture is “No, not tomorrow, I want it today!”
 Like it or not, that is the culture we operate in.
 If you want their business, comply with their time schedule.